screwdriver-cd/guide/docs/cluster-management/configure-api.md

 ```

 ### Configure Redis Lock
+Redis lock was used by Screwdriver api to force sequential build update, leaving it disabled could result in data loss during build update and builds that never start.

-Set these environment variables to configure Redis lock used by Screwdriver API:
+Set these environment variables to configure Redis lock:

 | Environment Variable                | Required            |  Default              | Description       |
 |:-------------------------|:---------------------|:---------------------|:-----------------------------|